multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 ### The main AI tools

-Machine Learning and data science
+The main AI tools are Machine Learning and Data Science.
-Deep Learning and Neural Networks (the subset of machine learning)
+Deep Learning and Neural Networks are subset of machine learning

 ### The rise of AI